byui-cit/wdd131/src/prove/cool-pics-2.md

 - You will probably need to change the font color so we can see our X.
 - To make the X stay above the image we can again use grid to place it in the first row and the image in the second row.
 - If we let the image expand to the whole width of the screen we might end up with images that are too tall sometimes.
 Let's set the `max-height` of the image to 100%;
+- If you have issues with the viewer showing up behind other things...you can add a `z-index: 10`; to fix it.

 > Notice that the example above is using `<button>` instead of `<span>`.
 Why do you think this is?
 The X is going to trigger an action when it is clicked.
 That is exactly what buttons are for in HTML.
 We could have just made it a link, but a screen reader expects buttons to be used for actions, and links to be used for navigation.
 Buttons are also more semantic, and are easier to style.
 >